findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

    `basic_message`.
 1. The *Seller* role sends the same sessionID directly to the *buyer* role.
-The communication channel can be their existing DIDComm connection or something else, but the *buyer* needs to know how react to that line if it's a `basic_message`.
+The communication channel can be their existing DIDComm connection or something else, but the *buyer* needs to know how to react to that line if it's a `basic_message`.
-1. The *Buyer* role or app implementation for the role sends the received `sessionID` to the chatbot, i.e., it joins to the same session.
+1. The *Buyer* role or app implementation for the role sends the received `sessionID` to the chatbot, i.e., joins the same session.
 1. The *Buyer* role sends the `rcvr` word to the chatbot to make explicit role selection.
-(We could leave this out in some version of FSM implementation, and rely only the order of the messages, but this allows us better to understand and keep things open for the future extensions.)
+(We could leave this out in some version of FSM implementation and rely only on the order of the messages, but this allows us to understand better and keep things open for future extensions.)
-1. The *Rcvr FSM* instance has now got the real credential holder (Buyer/Receiver) and it sends a `receiver_arriwed` string to the Backend FSM.
+1. The *Rcvr FSM* instance has now got the actual credential holder (Buyer/Receiver) and it sends a `receiver_arriwed` string to the Backend FSM.
 1. The *Backend FSM* sends a `rcvr_arrriwed` to the *Issuer FSM* as a `basic_message`.
-1. Now the *Issuer FSM* loops thru all previously received (from *Seller*) attribute values and sends the to the *Backend FSM*.
+1. Now the *Issuer FSM* loops thru all previously received (from *Seller*) attribute values and sends them to the *Backend FSM*.
-1. The *Backend FSM* sends the attribute vales to the *Rcvr FSM* as a `basic_messages`
+1. The *Backend FSM* sends the attribute values to the *Rcvr FSM* as a `basic_messages`
 1. **Optional for the future**: if there would be more attributes than one, this would be the place to send the information that all attributes are sent to the Backend FSM.
-Other way to implement these state-machines would add information to both *Issuing* and *Receiving FSMs* how many attributes there are, and receiving states would declared to rely on that knowledge.
+Another way to implement these state machines would be to add information to both *Issuing* and *Receiving FSMs* how many attributes there are, and receiving states would be declared to rely on that knowledge.
 1. **Optional**: see the previous step.
-The *Backend* FSM works as forwarder for all of the cases where the issuing and the receiving FSM instances need to communicate with each others in side the chatbot service.
+The *Backend* FSM works as a forwarder for all of the cases where the issuing and the receiving FSM instances need to communicate with each other through the chatbot service.
 1. Finally the *RcvrFMS* executes **credential issuing protocol**.